trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 This snapshots can be shared outside cluster like s3 storage so that in case if we loose server, we will have backups to restore.

 ### Pre-reqs:
 1. krew - kubectl-plugin manager.
-Install from here
+Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)
 2. kubectl - kubernetes command-line tool.
-Install from here
+Install from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-3. Triliovault for kubernetes and TVK target.
+3. Triliovault for kubernetes and TVK target. [here](https://docs.trilio.io/kubernetes/use-triliovault/installing-triliovault)

 ## Installation, Upgrade, Removal of Plugins :